albertattard/spring-boot-camp/docs/03-actuator/04-env.md

 }
 ```

-By default, Spring boot exposes only the health and the info endpoints.
+By default, Spring Boot exposes only the health and the info endpoints.
 The env endpoint is not exposed.
 We can include the env endpoint to the list of endpoints exposed by the actuator by editing the `src/main/resources/application.yaml` properties file, as shown next.

 ```yaml
 management: